FAQs for Applicants and Approved CE Sponsors

 Q: Are teleconferences considered homestudy?

-A: If a course is given in real time and the participants can interact with the instructor and ask questions in real time, it is considered a live program.
-However if the course is not in real time (e.g., prerecorded) then it is considered homestudy and requires a post-test.
+A: Homestudy is defined as any program where there is no ability for live interaction with the presenter.
+If participants in the course can interact with the instructor and ask questions in real time, it is considered a live program.
+However, if the course is not in real time (e.g., prerecorded) then it is considered a homestudy program and requires a post-test.

 Q: What if I can't fit all the required promotional material information into my brochure?

 A: We understand that you might not be able to include all required information in your brochures.
-However, this information must be made available to potential participants, even if it does not appear in brochures.
-Additionally, you must clearly provide a mechanism for obtaining this information (e.g., contact information, website, etc.).
+However, this information must be made available to potential participants.
+If it does not appear in brochures, you must clearly provide a mechanism for obtaining this information (e.g., contact information, website, etc.).

-Q: Does the APA Sponsor Approval System have an approved statement for organizations whose approval is pending?
+Q: Does the APA Sponsor Approval System have a statement for use by organizations whose approval is pending?

-A: No, we do not have an approved statement for pending approval.
+A: No, we do not have an approved statement for use by organizations who have submitted applications to become approved sponsors.
 Your organization may state that an application is pending.
 However, keep in mind that not all applications are approved.

 Q: Can I still get approved if I have not yet offered a CE program?

 A: It is possible to become approved without having offered a CE program.
-However, you must be able to provide as much information as possible about the programs you plan to offer in the future so that reviewers will be able to determine your compliance with the criteria.
-Although the application specifically asks for information offered in the past year, you should instead provide information for programs you plan to offer in the future if there have been no past programs.
-For new applicants that intend to offer homestudy programs, all program components must be fully developed before the organization can be considered for APA approval.
+However, you must be able to provide as much information as possible about the programs you plan to offer in the future so that the committee will be able to determine your compliance with the standards and criteria.
+Although the application specifically asks for information about programs offered in the past year, you should instead provide information for programs you intend to offer in the future if there have been no past programs.
+New applicants that intend to offer homestudy programs must submit both the CESA Application + Homestudy Supplemental and all program components must be fully developed before the organization being considered for APA approval.

 Q: Is it possible to submit a draft application for review?

-A: Yes, you may submit a draft application for review at the staff level.
-The draft application review process requires submission of only one copy for review, and will not be returned upon completion.
-Draft applications must be received at least 30 days prior to the original application deadline.
+A: Yes, you may submit one draft application for review at the staff level.
+Draft applications must be received at least one month prior to the application deadline.
 Review by staff does not guarantee approval by the committee.